stephencarllicdan/Deliverable-4/README.md

 🚀 How to View the Project

-1. Clone or download the repository.
+Download or clone the entire project folder from GitHub.
+Make sure all files (HTML, CSS, JS, and images) are included.
-2. Open `index.html` in your web browser.
-3. Use the top navigation or MENU button to explore other sections.
+Then, open the folder and double-click index.html to launch the website in your web browser.
+Use the top navigation links (Home, About, Menu, Contact) to explore the other sections of the site.

 ✅ Submission Details

-This project fulfills the final website deliverable for our project.
+Upon completion of this project, we will have fulfilled the final website deliverable requirement.
 It was developed as a group submission with design fidelity, navigation behavior, and layout responsiveness in mind.